Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

 The expanding capabilities of IoT devices and increased interest in Artificial Intelligence at the Edge will make power a priority in the future.
 IoT applications often require unconnected power sources such as batteries or supercaps.
 Despite remarkable improvements in the battery and supercap technology, the higher performance and features need more and more power.
 A good power source is essential to get acceptable performance.

-Here comes a new challenge: very low power consumption requires very sensitive measurement equipment, able to deal with uA or nA, while on the other hand the overall system may require several amperes, and the test equipment shall also be able to measure also high currents.
-This wide dynamic range of the power consumption which depend on the multiple operating modes and network configuration of the entire system requires innovative and performing instruments.
-Some Vendors of instruments are winning this challenge offering new generation test equipment.
+Here comes a new challenge: very low power consumption requires very sensitive measurement equipment, able to deal with uA or nA, while on the other hand, the overall system may require several amperes, and the test equipment shall also be able to measure also high currents.
+This wide dynamic range of power consumption which depends on the multiple operating modes and network configuration of the entire system requires innovative and performing instruments.
+Some Vendors of instruments are winning this challenge by offering new generation test equipment.